-The Red Hill Bulk Fuel Storage Facility is a strategically important national defense asset, especially now that the United States is rebalancing its forces to Asia and the Pacific.
-The facility comprises 20 tanks, which each can hold 12.5 million gallons of fuel.
+The Red Hill Bulk Fuel Storage Facility is a strategically important national defense asset, especially now that the United States is rebalancing its forces to Indo-Asia-Pacific region.
+The facility has 20 tanks, which each can hold 12.5 million gallons of fuel.
 Each tank was built in place, with quarter-inch steel plates backed by 2.5 to 4 feet of concrete, inside a hill of basalt rock.

-Red Hill's physical security, capacity and gravity-fed distribution system provide a unique and economical capability to the U.S. Pacific Fleet and other military forces.
+Red Hill's physical security, capacity and gravity-fed distribution system provide a unique, secure and economical capability to the U.S. Pacific Command and its military forces.
 The facility cannot be readily replaced.